-This may be a useful coping strategy, since you are a sensitive person with an open heart, and you possess the skills to connect with your emotions as well as to feel for others, with empathy and compassion for their suffering.
+THAT you are a sensitive person with an open heart, and you possess the skills to connect freely with your emotions as well as to feel for others, with empathy and compassion for their suffering.
 This is a precious quality, although at times it can be difficult to live with it.